 It’s relatively easy to find B2C digital marketing trends to inspire your consumer-targeted strategy, but much harder for B2B companies to discover what they should be doing to maximise their marketing efforts.

 Luckily, we’ve pulled together some of the most important email, content, mobile, search and social marketing statistics to help guide you towards a winning B2B digital marketing strategy for 2018.

 Email marketing and content marketing are neck and neck in terms of lead generation.

 A survey from Ascend2 about the state of lead generation found that email marketing and content marketing remain the most effective tactics for lead generation.
-However, social media marketing, landing page/website optimization and search engine optimisation were all quick to follow, suggesting that a multi-channel approach is essential for generating B2B leads in 2017.
+However, social media marketing, landing page/website optimisation and search engine optimisation were all quick to follow, suggesting that a multi-channel approach is essential for generating B2B leads in 2017.

 84% of millennial B2B buyers believe their mobile device is essential to work.

 The vast majority of 18-35 year-olds working in B2B buying positions are heavily using mobile and even the older generations claim they couldn’t be without their phones.